PotLock/bridge-potlaunch/frontend/README.md

-# Bridge Potlaunch Test
+# Bridge POTLAUNCH Test

 ## Overview

-Bridge Potlaunch Test is a specialized testing environment for the Potlaunch platform's bridge functionality.
-This version is designed specifically for development, testing, and validation of cross-chain bridge operations within the Potlaunch ecosystem.
+Bridge POTLAUNCH Test is a specialized testing environment for the POTLAUNCH platform's bridge functionality.
+This version is designed specifically for development, testing, and validation of cross-chain bridge operations within the POTLAUNCH ecosystem.

 ## Purpose